laurentpellegrino/tundler/README.md

 The API will be reachable on port `4242` and the HTTP proxy on `8484`.

+By default, the VPN and HTTP proxy run inside their own network namespace.
+The `TUNDLER_NETNS` environment variable specifies the namespace name (defaults to `vpnns`).
+The REST API stays in the main namespace so it remains reachable even when the VPN changes routing.

 #### Environment variables

 | Provider   | Variables                     |